arashnm80/arashnm80.github.io/quotes.md

 > If you have to walk through an unpleasant path, what can you do to make it more bearable or even turn the tide and use it to your advantage?

+> Thoughts, words, actions, habits, character, destiny

+> With enough dopamine, all problems seem solvable.

 > Never make the same mistake twice.

 > Big people make big choices.

 > You're crazy until you're successful, then you are a genius. -MrBeast

+> How many fights do you have in yourself?

+> I'm gonna ruteforce my way to success.

+> I have a limited rope, the challenge is to maximize the area.

 > It takes 10 years to become an overnight success.